Frequently Asked Questions

 What if I need/want to walk my child to his/her class for some reason?

-Please enter through the front doors of the school and sign in on the school visitor log.
+Please enter through the front doors of the school and sign in on the school visitor log in the front office.

-Are there special pick up procedures for Kindergarteners?
+Are there special pick up procedures for Kindergartners?

 What if my child will be going home with another student at the end of the day?

 If the student rides the bus, then please send two permission slips, one for the teacher and another for the bus driver.
 The note should include with whom your child will be going home and which bus the student rides.
 If the other student is a walker, then please write a note explaining with whom your child will be going home and that he/she is a walker.
 In the event of a last-minute change to a student's dismissal plans, please call the main office prior to 12:00 pm.
 DO NOT EMAIL THE TEACHERS WITH SAME DAY DISMISSAL CHANGES, as staff does not always have an opportunity to check email during the day.

 What to do if my child needs to be picked up early?